- Home /

 while under the influence of an illegal drug.

 A conviction of a drug or drink driving related offence won’t affect an injured drivers’ access to medical treatment and support benefits.
-Further information can be found on the TAC website.

 Do you have a claim?